redobsi/redobsi/README.md

 - 👋 Hi, I’m @redobsi
 - 👀 I’m interested in programmation
 - 🌱 I’m currently learning python and java
-- 💞️ I’m looking to collaborate on discord.py project
+- 💞️ I’m looking to collaborate on any type of project
 - 📫 How to reach me : on discord, my discord account : Red0bsi#1500

 <!---